What Catholics believe about Jesus

 Truly God, truly human

 He’s the Son of God of course.
 And in that designation “Son” is wrapped up a world of meaning.

 First, Jesus is the full and complete revelation of God.
 Jesus makes the invisible God visible to us and real in a way we can access and engage.
 To be truly the Son of God, Jesus was conceived by the Holy Spirit, the only begotten of the Father.
 That is important so we can understand that Jesus wasn’t our idea; he was God’s.
 God, out of love for us, made it happen.

 Jesus is also the “Son of Man.”
 God is a mystery beyond our understanding but Jesus is one of us, born of a woman, like us in flesh and blood.
-Jesus knew what it was like to be a human being, to suffer weakness and temptation, to hunger, to laugh and to cry, to love and to be afraid, to be frustrated, angry, happy, and hopeful.
-He knew wealth and poverty.
-He knew what it was like to grow up in a human family, to upset his parents, and to leave home and set out on his own.
-He knew acceptance and rejection.
-He even knew what it was like to suffer and die.
-Though he did not commit sins, he carried the burden of our sins and suffered the consequences of them.
-Jesus did it all for us.
+Jesus knows what it’s like to be a human being, to suffer weakness and temptation, to hunger, to laugh and to cry, to love and to be afraid, to be frustrated, angry, happy, and hopeful.
+He knows what it’s like to grow up in a human family, to upset his parents, and to leave home and set out on his own.
+He knows acceptance and rejection.
+He even knows what it’s like to suffer and die.
+Though he did not commit sins, he carries the burden of our sins and suffers the consequences of them.
+Jesus does it all for us.

 The Nicene Creed wraps all this up by saying that Jesus is true God and true man.
 In other words, Jesus is God, through and through.
 There is no factor of divinity missing in Jesus.
 He always existed and always will exist.
 All things exist through him, with him, and in him.
 He is the source of all that is, the beginning and the end of everything.

 At the same time, Jesus is truly human.
 That means that even though he was, is, and always will be God, in a moment of time he entered history as a human being.
 Like all of us he was conceived, born, lived, loved, laughed, suffered, and died.